 Some dark brown sugar and sherry vinegar are added to our already addictive spicy Basque Piperade for quite possibly the best roast chicken recipe we know.
 The sauce hits all the right notes—spicy, sweet, and tangy—with a glorious dark red color.
 What’s even better is that the dish is, essentially, just a quick-marinated roasted chicken dish that can easily be made on a weeknight (especially if you already have a batch of our piperade in the fridge).
 For extra crispiness, try making this dish in a cast iron pan.
 Or in summer time, throw the chicken right on the grill.

 Try our other piperade recipes too:

 - Piperade: A Basque Country Saute of Peppers, Tomatoes, and Onions

 - Poached Eggs with Spicy-Sweet Basque Piperade

-- For extra crispiness, transfer the chicken, skin side up, to a broiling pan and broil for 2-3 minutes, or until the skin is crisp.
+For extra crispiness, transfer the chicken, skin side up, to a broiling pan and broiler for 2-3 minutes, or until the skin is crisp.

 Spoon some sauce on several plates and top with one or two pieces of chicken then more sauce.
 Garnish with parsley.